thesarfo/C-essentials/README.md

 This repository contains mini-projects I have built with C It currently contains:

-1. Circumference and radius calculator program
+1. Circumference and radius calculator
-2. Hypotenuse calculator program
+2. Hypotenuse calculator
-3. Temperature conversion program
+3. Temperature conversion
+4. Gpa Calculator

 I will be updating it occassionally.